baoqger/chrisbao/source/_posts/CPacketSniffer.md

 - Manual memory management in C.
 - etc.

 This article will not cover these points in detail, I will write articles on these topics separately in the future.
+Please keep watching my blog!

 ### Future work